 5. Test the Hosting Before You Commit

 The majority of confident web hosting providers will allow you to test their services before making a large financial commitment.
-If they don’t offer a free trial, they likely have a money-back-guarantee period.
+If there's no free trial, look for a money-back-guarantee period.

 Whatever you do, make sure to avoid hosting providers with high cancellation fees.
-Instead, go for a host that gives you the chance to test their services with the option to back out of your contract, free of charge.
+Instead, go for a host that gives you the chance to test its services with the option to back out of your contract, free of charge.

 Remember that these pro-rated refunds do have a date limit on them so it’s important that get your refund before that period is over.